-You are now able to visit the Member’s Milk Shed located off of Jackknife Road in Eagle Creek.
-Your next step is to read the Frequently Asked Questions.
+Thank you for completing the Registration Form and becoming a herdshare member.
+You are now considered a herdshare member and are able to visit the Member’s Milk Shed located off of Jackknife Road in Eagle Creek after reading the information below.

 Where is the Member’s Milkshed located?